clipo/rapanui-radiocarbon/README.md

 * ./data/Mulrooney-Appendix-Data.csv -- Mulrooney, M.A., 2013.
 An island-wide assessment of the chronology of settlement and land use on Rapa Nui (Easter Island) based on radiocarbon data.
 Journal of Archaeological Science 40, 4377–4399.

 ## Lima et al. 2020
-* ./data/Lima-Et-Al-Data.csv -- Lima, M., E. M. Gayo, C. Latorre, et al. 2020Ecology of the Collapse of Rapa Nui Society.
+* ./data/Lima-Et-Al-2020-Original-Data.csv -- Lima, M., E. M. Gayo, C. Latorre, et al. 2020 Ecology of the Collapse of Rapa Nui Society.
 Proceedings of the Royal Society B: Biological Sciences 287(1929).
 Royal Society: 20200662.